Bryan De La Cruz Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 15th in the league.
+- The Pirates pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Pirates have the 18th-ranked team ERA across all league pitching staffs (4.37).
+- The Pirates have the 18th-ranked team ERA among all MLB pitching staffs (4.33).

-- Pirates pitchers combine to surrender the fourth-fewest home runs in baseball (74 total, one per game).
+- Pirates pitchers combine to give up the second-fewest home runs in baseball (75 total, one per game).

-- Bido (0-1) takes the mound for the Pirates to make his third start this season.
+- Oviedo makes the start for the Pirates, his 16th of the season.
+He is 3-7 with a 4.30 ERA and 74 strikeouts through 81 2/3 innings pitched.

-- In his last time out on Monday, the righty threw six innings against the Chicago Cubs, allowing three earned runs while surrendering five hits.
+- The right-hander's last time out was on Tuesday against the Chicago Cubs, when he tossed six innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.